What are the Different Types of Attorneys?

-There are numerous types of attorneys that have specialized knowledge in one particular area of law, and some even practice in a few different areas that are related.
-As noted, general practice lawyers do not just specialize in one specific area, as they usually practice simultaneously in a number of different areas of law.
+Numerous types of attorneys have specialized knowledge in one particular area of law.
+And some even practice in a few different areas that are related.
+As noted, general practice lawyers do not just specialize in one particular area.
+In fact, GP’s usually practice simultaneously in some different areas of law.

 It is not uncommon for a general lawyer to practice in several or all of the areas of law listed as follows: